Juniperus bermudiana: Ecology

 The Bermuda cedar is occasionally grown as an ornamental tree outside of Bermuda, and may have become naturalised on Hawaii and Saint Helena.
 It is reported that more than 6,500 of them were planted in Hawaii between 1921 and 1953, and that it has established wild populations there.

 The Bermuda cedar forests that covered much of the Bermuda landscape, pre-deforestation, fed and housed many species of bird that had evolved and adapted to live amongst them.
 With the loss of so many trees, the populations of these bird species have declined to near extinction including the Bermuda white-eyed vireo, and a possible subspecies of eastern bluebird.
 Efforts by the public and the government have been made to boost their populations along with the populations of the Bermuda cedar.
 However the Bermuda cedar may take 200 years to reach full maturity, and the birds may not survive this long.
-With recent sea level rises, some low-lying old-growth cedars are being infiltrated with seawater and are beginning to die off.
+With recent sea level rises, the roots of some low-lying old-growth cedars are being immersed in seawater and are beginning to die off.